 We help architects and builders in the commercial construction sector access the facts on protecting projects, reputations and investments from termite attack.
-Here, our senior experts explain the key differences that allow the Termimesh system to deliver maximum protection and peace of mind.
+Here, our senior experts explain the key differences that allow the Termimesh termite barrier mesh system to deliver maximum protection and peace of mind.

 Understanding the key differences of stainless steel termite mesh is central to understanding the real risks of termite damage to commercial construction properties.
-We base our approach on the belief that significant construction investments are worthy of specifying only the best protection possible.
+At Termimesh, we base our approach on the belief that significant construction investments are worthy of specifying only the best protection possible.

 True protection only comes from superior materials, proven performance, extensive product development and people who know their stuff.
 For us, ‘superior’ means more effective than the alternatives, and producing a termite mesh that exceeds industry standards.

-Here are some useful summary points for architects:
+Here are some useful summary points about our termite mesh and its qualities for architects:

 Termimesh have our own proprietary stainless steel specification, TMA725, an austenitic grade of stainless steel with a molybdenum content twice that of 316 stainless steel.
 This means Termimesh delivers superior performance to 316 or 316L and far exceeds the Australian Standards.